Dabangg: Filming

-Dabangg's shooting took place primarily in Wai and the United Arab Emirates.
+Dabangg's shooting took place primarily in Wai, Maharashtra and the United Arab Emirates.
 The shooting commenced in September 2009.
 Production designer Wasiq Khan drew over 100 sketches detailing out every set in the film.
 The cinematography was performed by Mahesh Limaye.
 The first schedule began in the town of Wai and continued for 45 days, during which Sonu Sood, the main antagonist fractured his nose.
 A schedule, primarily involving a song shoot, was captured in the Khalid Bin Al Waheed station in Dubai, making Dabangg the first film to be shot there.
 Some scenes were also filmed at the Emirates Palace hotel in Abu Dhabi.

 The film, involving around five action sequences, was choreographed by S. Vijayan, who previously served as the stunt director of Wanted, and shot over 60 days.
 Later, special effects were incorporated into those scenes.
 The songs were choreographed by Raju Khan and Shabina Khan, while Farah Khan choreographed the item number, "Munni Badnaam Hui".
 The shooting was completed in early June 2010, and the film went into post-production.
 A party was held to commemorate the completion of the shooting and the success of the theatrical promo.
 It was attended by the main cast and crew.

 Music

 The 10-song soundtrack album consisted of five original songs, four remixes and one theme song.
 Lalit Pandit wrote and composed the item number "Munni Badnaam Hui" while the music director duo Sajid–Wajid composed the remainder of it.
-Faiz Anwar and Jalees Sherwani wrote the lyrics for those tracks.
-The audio rights of Dabangg were sold for about ₹90 million to T-Series, and the album was launched on 20 August 2010 in Delhi.
+Faaiz Anwar and Jalees Sherwani wrote the lyrics for those tracks.
+The audio rights of Dabangg were sold for about ₹90 million to T-Series, and the album was launched on 6 August 2010 in Delhi.
 It received positive response and the album performed well on the charts after its release.
 The tracks "Tere Mast Mast Do Nain" and "Munni Badnaam Hui" were successful upon release and topped the music, radio and streaming charts.